 Accessible Size and Placement

-The handicapped space should have a minimum width of 8 ft and an access aisle with a minimum width of 5 feet.
+The handicap parking space should have a minimum width of 8 ft and an access aisle with a minimum width of 5 feet.
 The access aisle must be extended around the whole space without cutting through it.
-Handicap spaces should be positioned in such a way that they have easy access to the facility.
+Handicap parking spaces should be positioned in such a way that they have easy access to the facility.

 Handicapped Parking Space Symbol